Back to Knowledgebase

 Why It Matters

 Newborns have a strong sucking reflex.
-When milk keeps arriving, most babies keep drinking even if they are already full.
+When milk keeps arriving, most babies keep drinking even if they are already full — the brain's fullness signal takes around 20 minutes to register, longer than a fast bottle empties.
 This can lead to:

 How to Pace a Bottle Feed

-- Keep the bottle more horizontal than vertical.
-The nipple should be full of milk so the baby does not swallow air, but the bottle itself shouldn't be tipped up.
+2. Keep the bottle more horizontal than vertical.
+The nipple should be full of milk so the baby does not swallow air, but the bottle itself should not be tipped steeply.

-- Touch the nipple gently to the baby's lips and wait for them to open wide and draw it in themselves.
-Let the baby invite the bottle, not the other way round.
+3. Touch the nipple gently to the baby's lips and wait for them to open wide and draw it in themselves.
+Let the baby invite the bottle, not the other way around.

-- Switch sides halfway through, like you would when nursing.
+5. Switch sides halfway through, the way you would when nursing.
 It helps with eye contact and balances the physical position.

 A paced bottle feed usually takes 15–20 minutes.
 If it is significantly faster, the flow is probably too quick.